 Model Answer: The last time I worked as a language assistant, I found the work really interesting but sometimes hard.
 I learned a lot from my work experience.
 On one occasion I found two boys fighting in the playground.
 I managed to calm them down by being calm myself.
 I asked them what had happened and helped them to resolve their fight themselves.
 I thought that in a situation like that I would get angry myself, and perhaps take sides, but I did not.
 I think that this was a great lesson for me.

 Of course, many questions about work experience can be asked at interview.
 However, those above are some of the most common.
-Preparing your own answers will not only help should these questions arise but will really be of use to give you confidence in responding to other enquiries about your previous work.
+Preparing your own answers will not only help should these questions arise but will really be of use to give you confidence in responding to other questions about your previous work.